Passenger transport executive: Urban Transport Group

 The Passenger Transport Executive Group (PTEG) was a federated body based in Leeds to bring together and promote the interests of the six PTEs in England, plus associate members Strathclyde Partnership for Transport; Transport for London; Nottingham City Council; and Bristol and the West of England.

 PTEG's main tasks were facilitating the exchange of knowledge and good practice within the PTE network, and raising awareness nationally about the key transport challenges which face the city regions, and the public transport solutions which PTEs are implementing.

 PTEG's strategy and policy was determined by the Directors General of the PTEs, who met every quarter.
 It administered a number of specialist task groups which bring together professionals from across the pteg network to focus on specific policy areas and to share expertise and good practice.
 The PTEG Support Unit, based in Leeds, co-ordinated PTEG's activities and acted as a central point of contact.

 PTEG became Urban Transport Group in 2018.

 Similar authorities

 United Kingdom

-In Scotland, the Strathclyde Partnership for Transport, formerly Greater Glasgow Passenger Transport Executive, Strathclyde Passenger Transport Executive, and Strathclyde Passenger Transport Authority, covers most of the former region of Strathclyde, which includes the urban area around Glasgow.
-All of Scotland is now divided into partnership areas for Transport.

 A similar body, Transport for London, exists in Greater London.
 In shire county areas of England, similar functions are carried out by county councils.

+Scotland

+All of Scotland is now divided into Regional Transport Partnerships: